-For each asset class, we estimate asset class expected returns with a weighted average of the Market-Based Expected Return (MBER) and the Equilibrium Cost of Capital (ECOC).
-The MBER is an estimate of expected returns based on current market condition metrics.
-The ECOC estimates expected returns based on more than 120 years of global asset class historical return data.
+For each asset class, we estimate expected returns with a weighted average of the Market-Based Expected Return (MBER) and the Equilibrium Cost of Capital (ECOC).
+The MBER estimates expected returns based on current market condition metrics.
+The ECOC estimates expected returns based on more than 120 years of global asset class return data.
 The weighting of each component is derived from the statistical explanatory power of the MBER.
 Empirical evidence suggests that the MBER has a high explanatory power for fixed income and a relatively low (but significant) explanatory power for equity and cash instruments.
-For the sake of this discussion, the expression "international equity" means "all developed and emerging stock markets excluding Canada and the US".